 "Unfortunately, that freedom did not last," says Shyanna.
 "My seizures got worse, so when I was 17, it was no longer safe for me to drive, and I lost my license.
 That was difficult and upsetting.
 I was pretty depressed for a while, because I felt like my independence was being taken away, even though I understood why."

-At this point, Shyanna was taking 3 different anti-seizure medications, yet was having as many as 3 convulsive seizures per week.
+At this point, Shyanna was taking 3 different anti-epileptic medications, yet was having as many as 3 convulsive seizures per week.
 Because they were often triggered by hormones, the seizures were more frequent and severe during her menstrual period.

 "During that week each month, I stuck closer to home or only went out with my family," she says.
 "They knew what to do when a seizure occurred, and they stayed with me until it passed, which usually took 2-3 minutes."